-Bit # Access Description 31-16 RW LEN- Number of the received bytes, associated with this BD.
+Bit # Access Description 31- 16 RW LEN - Number of the received bytes associated with this BD.
 15 RW E - Empty 0 = The data buffer associated with this buffer descriptor has been filled with data or has stopped because an error occurred.
 The core can read or write this BD.
 As long as this bit is zero, this buffer descriptor won't be used.
 1 = The data buffer is empty (and ready for receiving data) or currently receiving data.
 14 RW IRQ - Interrupt Request Enable 0 = No interrupt is generated after the reception.
-1 = When data is received (or error occurs), RXF interrupt will be asserted (See 3.2 INT_SOURCE (Interrupt Source Register) on page 13 for more details).
+1 = When data is received (or error occurs), an RXF interrupt will be asserted (See 3.2 INT_SOURCE (Interrupt Source Register) for more details).
 13 RW WRAP 0 = This buffer descriptor is not the last descriptor in the buffer descriptor table.
 1 = This buffer descriptor is the last descriptor in the buffer descriptor table.
 After this buffer descriptor is used, the first Rx buffer descriptor in the table will be used again.
 12:8 Reserved.
-7 RW M - Miss

-0 = The frame is received because of an address recognition hit.
+7 RW M - Miss 0 = The frame is received because of an address recognition hit.
 1 = The frame is received because of promiscuous mode.
-The Ethernet controller sets M for frames that are accepted in promiscuous mode, but are tagged as a miss by internal address recognition.
+The Ethernet controller sets M for frames that are accepted in promiscuous mode but are tagged as a miss by internal address recognition.
 Thus, in promiscuous mode, M determines whether a frame is destined for this station.
-6 RW OR - Overrun Set when a receiver overrun occurs during frame reception.
-5 RW IS - Invalid Symbol Set when reception of an invalid symbol is detected by the PHY.
-4 RW DN - Dribble Nibble Set when a received frame can not de divided by 8 (one extra nibble received).
-3 RW TL - Too Long Set when a received frame is too long (bigger than the value set in the PACKETLEN register (page 16).
-2 RW SF - Short Frame Set when a frame that is smaller than the minimum length is received (minimum length is set in the PACKETLEN register (page 16)).
-1 RW CRC - Rx CRC Error Set when a received frame contains a CRC error.
-0 RW LC - Late Collision Set when a late collision occurred while receiving frame.
+6 RW OR - Overrun This bit is set when a receiver overrun occurs during frame reception.
+5 RW IS - Invalid Symbol This bit is set when the reception of an invalid symbol is detected by the PHY.
+4 RW DN - Dribble Nibble This bit is set when a received frame cannot de divided by 8 (one extra nibble has been received).
+3 RW TL - Too Long This bit is set when a received frame is too long (bigger than the value set in the PACKETLEN register (page 14).
+2 RW SF - Short Frame This bit is set when a frame that is smaller than the minimum length is received (minimum length is set in the PACKETLEN register (page 14)).

+Bit # Access Description

+1 RW CRC - Rx CRC Error

+This bit is set when a received frame contains a CRC error.

+0 RW LC - Late Collision

+This bit is set when a late collision occurred while receiving a frame.